Counterparty Radar - Methodology

 Trades with two non-G10 legs – for example, AUD/DKK or BRL/ZAR – will be counted in both of the relevant regional buckets.
 This creates a small amount of double-counting, but the alternative would be an under-count.

 Dealer names: The filings include a field for the name of the dealer counterparty.
 These are not uniform – many legacy legal entity names appear, for example – so they have to be mapped to one group.
 In some cases, the field is left blank, or contains a name that is not the actual counterparty – other intermediaries, for example.
-These trades are classed as ‘counterparty not identifiable’ and make up less than 1% of the dataset, by market share.
+These trades are classed as ‘counterparty not identified’ and make up less than 1% of the dataset, by market share, for N-PORT filings, and a little over 10% of the dataset with schedule DB filings.

 Fund manager names: the filings give fields for the name of the sub fund and the legal owner of those funds.
 These are individually assigned to fund managers based on FX Markets research.
 For some sub funds, it was not possible to easily assign the trades to a specific fund manager – these have also been classified as ‘counterparty not identifiable’.
 Again, this represents less than 1% of all trades by market share.